ibm-cloud-docs/netezza/reference/network_policies.md

    The Azure Blob Storage endpoints do not have a single IP address that is associated with them.
 Adding the endpoint hostname to the allow list can give inconsistent results.
    {: note}

+## AWS
+{: #aws_nw_policy}

+By default, the {{site.data.keyword.netezza_short}} database is accessible from any device with any IP address.
+However, `AWS`’s new network policies feature for Ingress connections enables you to specify and control the IP addresses that are permitted to connect to the {{site.data.keyword.netezza_short}} database, similar to the functionality provided by Azure Network policies.

+### How to Enable
+{: #enable_awspolicy}

+To use this feature, customers must create a support ticket with IBM and provide a list of IPv4 addresses or ranges in CIDR format to be whitelisted.

+After this feature is implemented, any IP address not included in the whitelist will be blocked from accessing the {{site.data.keyword.netezza_short}} database.
+{: note}

+### Limitations
+{: #limitations_aws_policy}

+1. Supports only IPv4 addresses or ranges in CIDR format.
+2. It does not support allowing or blocking Egress connections.
+3. Restrict traffic exclusively to {{site.data.keyword.netezza_short}} database and do not apply it to other components, such as web console.